akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_ubuntu_1404.rst

 System configuration
 --------------------

+You now have a system with the right versions of Apache, php and mysql.
+The next step is to configure it to be able to run an Akeneo PIM instance.

 MySQL
 *****

-* Create a MySQL database and a user for the application
+* Create a MySQL database and a user (called akeneo_pim) for the application

 .. code-block:: bash
     :linenos: